ANelson82/de_zoomcamp_2022_earthquake_capstone/README.md

 The data was denormalized and modeled using the One Big Table(OBT) method.
 This allows for no joins of the data for the analyst and [typically faster query performance for data warehouses](https://www.fivetran.com/blog/star-schema-vs-obt).
 Additional storage costs are typically a non-issue.

 # Data Storage
+- The raw parquet files that arrive daily are stored in GCS
 - The data is stored initially in a raw stage as a native BigQuery table.
-- The raw parquet files are
 - The data is transformed by dbt and materialized as a native BigQuery table that is
 # Airflow Orchestration
 The DAG does the following on a '@daily' schedule: